CodingIsaac/Ethereum_Law/Ethereum Articles/mica.md

 <li><b>Non-Transferable Assets:</b></li>
 <p> Digital assets that cannot be transferred to other holders or tokens limited to closed systems do not qualify as crypto-assets.
 Like loyalty points for a retailer or gaming tokens within a specific ecosystem, are also excluded.</p>
 </ol>

+<h2>Who does MiCA apply to?</h2>
+<p>The MiCA regulation applies to different participants within the crypto-asset ecosystem, including both natural and legal persons’  directly or indirectly.
+These includes crypto-asset services such as custody, trading, issuance, and advisory functions, whether these are performed fully or partially in a decentralized manner.
+The regulation also covers issuers of crypto-assets,  who create or manage tokens offered to the public or admitted to trading, as well as offerors and individuals facilitating trading on platforms.
+It also applies to Crypto-Asset Service Providers (CASPs),  including entities handling exchange, transfer, custody, and advisory services.</p>